Frequently Asked Questions

 Q: Can I purchase the door myself from the hardware store and have IDRC come and install it?

 A: No. We are a “one-stop” provider of door products and door installation services, and we prefer to handle the entire door replacement process from start to finish.
 We have refined product ordering and door preparation procedures that are tightly integrated with our suppliers.
-Unfortunately, our processes are not able to accommodate accepting doors from other sources.
+Our processes are not able to accommodate accepting doors from other sources.
+Note that a key advantage of our policy is that we will be accountable for all aspects of your door replacement project, from any defects in materials to the overall quality of the workmanship and final installation.

 Q: Can I purchase just the door from IDRC and install the door myself or have my contractor install it?